How to Prepare HVAC Equipment for a Storm

-When a storm is on its way, make sure your heating and air conditioning equipment is prepared with these recommendations from Service Experts Heating & Air Conditioning.
+When a storm is coming, make sure your HVAC equipment is ready with these tips from Service Experts Heating & Air Conditioning.

 - Protect Your System from the Surge

-Purchase a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your HVAC appliances if there’s a spike in the line voltage.
-Also, never to touch any electrical components, and ask for a technician’s help if you are not familiar with using surge protectors.
+Invest in a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically shut off your system if there’s a increase in the line voltage.
+Also, don’t touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.

 - Make Sure Everything is Anchored

-Confirm your outside A/C equipment is installed on a concrete pad and properly secured to avoid the equipment from being launched in the air or washing away in a storm.
-If your region is prone to hurricanes, use hurricane straps to project your equipment from high winds.
+Confirm your outside A/C equipment is installed on a concrete pad and safely secured to avoid the equipment from being thrown in the air or washing away throughout the course of a storm.
+If your region is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.

 - Cover Your Equipment (If Possible)

-The welfare of you and your family should come first, but if time will let you, power off your heating and air conditioning system and cover the outdoor unit with a tarp.
-Make sure you remove the tarp and any debris before you turn your equipment back on after a storm.
+The welfare of you and your family should be priority, but if time permits, power off your HVAC system and cover the outdoor unit with a tarp.
+Make sure you remove the tarp and any debris before you turn your system back on at the end of a storm.

-After the storm has passed, be sure the system is safe before starting it back up.
-First, verify there are no indicators of damage and clean any debris from around the unit.
-Call Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the system.
-Once you’ve had the system inspected by a professional, turn the HVAC system back on right away to help dry the home and avoid mold from getting into the unit or ductwork.
+When the storm has passed, be sure the system is safe before powering it back on.
+First, confirm there are no signs of damage and clean any debris from around the unit.
+Call Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the unit.
+Once you’ve had the system inspected by a professional, turn the HVAC system back on immediately to help dry the home and prevent mold from getting into the system or ductwork.